Nelson Rockefeller: Death

 Rockefeller died on January 26, 1979 from complications of a heart attack.
 His death occurred two years and six days after his vice presidential tenure ended.
 He was 70 years old.

 An initial report incorrectly stated that he died at his desk in his office at Rockefeller Center.
 The report was soon corrected to state that Rockefeller actually had the fatal heart attack at another location, a townhouse he owned at 13 West 54th Street.
 The heart attack occurred in the late evening in the presence of Megan Marshack, a 25-year-old aide.
 After Rockefeller suffered the heart attack, Marshack called her friend, news reporter Ponchitta Pierce, to the townhouse; Pierce phoned an ambulance approximately an hour after the heart attack.

 Rockefeller's remains were cremated at Ferncliff Cemetery in nearby Hartsdale, New York.
-On January 29, 1979, family and close friends gathered to inter his ashes in the private Rockefeller family cemetery in Sleepy Hollow, New York.
+On January 29, 1979, family and close friends gathered to inter his ashes in the private Rockefeller family cemetery at the family estate in Pocantico Hills, New York.
 A memorial service was held at Riverside Church in Upper Manhattan on February 2; the service was attended by 2,200 people.
 Attendees included President Jimmy Carter and former Secretary of State Henry Kissinger.

 Megan Marshack

 The circumstances of Rockefeller's death led to widespread speculation regarding a possible adulterous relationship between Rockefeller and Megan Marshack.
 Marshack had worked for Rockefeller when he served as vice president, had relocated to New York, had continued to work for Rockefeller after his term as vice president ended, and had received financial assistance from Rockefeller in purchasing and furnishing a condominium several doors down from his Manhattan townhouse.
 In a Public Broadcasting Service (PBS) documentary about the Rockefeller family, longtime Rockefeller aide Joseph E. Persico said: "It became known that [Rockefeller] had been alone with a young woman who worked for him, in undeniably intimate circumstances, and in the course of that evening had died from a heart attack."
 Rockefeller's four oldest children issued a statement saying that they had conducted their own review, that they believed their father could not have been saved, and that all those who tried to help had acted responsibly.
 The family would not consent to an autopsy.

-In 2017, the New York Daily News stated that following Rockefeller's death, "it wasn't long before Johnny Carson could start drawing laughs merely by uttering the words 'Megan Marshack.
+In 2017, the New York Daily News stated that following Rockefeller's death, "it wasn't long before Johnny Carson could start drawing laughs merely by uttering the words 'Megan Marshack'."